 Secondly you can go along to a clinic called ‘Mole Map’.
 This is quite expensive, and involves a technician taking photos of your moles and anything suspicious is then sent to a dermatologist to have a look at.
 This costs from NZD$130.00 for just a couple of moles up to NZD$379.00 for a full body go-over.

-We opted to go to a dermatologist to speak directly with the expert about all things moley.
+I opted to go to a dermatologist to speak directly with the expert about all things moley.
 This cost about NZD$220.00 for a standard consultation and NZD$420.00 if you have a ‘procedure’.

 I am lucky enough to have been blessed with olive skin.
 I go quite brown, but will still burn in the harsh New Zealand sun, where you can literally feel your skin sizzling if you don’t cover up.
 I have only got a few moles, and the dermatologist declared me low risk, mainly because of my skin tone, and because I don’t have many moles, and no suspicious looking ones.

-You have a higher risk of getting skin cancer if:
+The Dermatologist explained that you have a higher risk of getting skin cancer if:

 - Any family history of skin cancer